-Shares of class A common stock and class B common stock have substantially similar rights except that shares of class A common stock are entitled to eight votes per share, except as set forth below, on all matters to be voted on by our stockholders.
+Shares of class A common stock and class B common stock have substantially similar rights except that shares of class A common stock are entitled to one vote per share while shares of class B common stock are entitled to eight votes per share, except as set forth below, on all matters to be voted on by our stockholders.
 Holders of shares of our capital stock are not entitled to cumulate their votes in the election of directors to our board of directors.
 Generally, all matters to be voted on by stockholders must be approved by a majority of the votes entitled to be cast at a meeting by all shares of class A common stock and class B common stock present in person or represented by proxy, voting together as a single class.
 Except as otherwise provided by law, and subject to any voting rights granted to any outstanding preferred stock, amendments to our restated certificate of incorporation generally must be approved by at least a majority of the combined voting power of all our class A common stock and class B common stock, voting together as a single class.
 However, shares of class A common stock are not eligible to vote on any alteration or change in the powers, preferences, or special rights of the class B common stock that would not adversely affect the rights of the class A common stock.